poseidon-framework/poseidon-framework.github.io/qjanno.md

   --noOutHeader            Remove the header line from the output.
 ```

 This help can be accessed with `qjanno -h`.
-Running `qjanno` without any parameters does not work: The `QUERY` parameter is mandatory and the tool will fail with the exception `Query cannot be empty`.
+Running `qjanno` without any parameters does not work: The `QUERY` parameter is mandatory and without it the tool will fail with the exception `Query cannot be empty`.

 #### A basic example